kilometersvi/EnergySymbolicRegression/README.md

 $$\frac{du}{dt} u_k = -u_k + V^T @ Q + I $$

 In this equation:
-- $ \frac{du}{dt} $ represents the change in activation over time.
+- $\frac{du}{dt}$ represents the change in activation over time.
-- $ u_k $ is the current activation of neuron k.
+- $u_k$ is the current activation of neuron k.
-- $ V $ is the vector of current neuron activations.
+- $V$ is the vector of current neuron activations.
-- $ Q $ is the weight matrix representing the interactions between neurons.
+- $Q$ is the weight matrix representing the interactions between neurons.
-- $ I $ is the bias term, traditionally a constant for all neurons.
+- $I$ is the bias term, traditionally a constant for all neurons.

-Our modification involves replacing $ I $ with a loss matrix, which we compute based on how well the current state of the network solves the desired task.
+Our modification involves replacing $I$ with a loss matrix, which we compute based on how well the current state of the network solves the desired task.
 This loss matrix takes on the role of the bias, where higher loss values indicate stronger biases for certain neurons.
 Essentially, the loss steers the network towards states that better satisfy our goals.

 By treating the output loss as the bias for the current epoch of solution convergence, we can guide the network's dynamics towards producing more accurate and relevant solutions.